by Jen | Dec 30, 2025 | DISO studies, Galatians 5

 GO TO WEEK 3 >

-This week, I’ll begin by praying and surveying Romans 12.
+This week, I’ll begin by praying and surveying Galatians 5.
 If you want to study on your own with me, here’s what I recommend you have ready:

-1. A copy of Romans 12, plus access to the entire letter to the Romans.
+- A copy of Galatians 5, plus access to the entire letter to the Galatians.

-We’ll spend the next seven weeks immersed in and learning about Romans 12.
+We’ll spend the next seven weeks immersed in and learning about Galatians 5.
 And the work we’ll do each week builds on what came before, so plan to record at least some highlights from your work over the coming weeks.
 I’m old-school and like the pen-and-paper method for journaling my studies, but it’s okay if that doesn’t work for you.
-If you don’t have time to write out or type your notes, consider dictating them into a notes app, or recording audio files, instead.
+If you can’t or don’t want to write your notes, consider dictating them into a notes app or recording audio files instead.

-Or, you may decide to just read the entries posted here.
-That’s good, too, because you’ll become familiar with the process and see how the Spirit speaks to my situation.
-Either way, I appreciate you checking in with me, even if you can’t dig into Romans 12 yourself this time.
+Or, you may decide to just read the entries posted here, and that’s great, too.
+You’ll get familiar with the process and see how the Spirit speaks to my situation.
+Either way, I appreciate you checking in with me, even if you can’t dig into Galatians 5 yourself this time.

 Dig-In Challenges